myogui/terraform-proxmox-lxc/README.md

 ## Requirements

 The default values are set to create a Debian container using a CT template located in `local:vztmpl/debian-12-standard_12.7-1_amd64.tar.zst`.
 Make sure to download this or to set another value to the `os_template` argument.

+Creating mount points on unprivileged container requires to connect to the node using the `root@pam` account.

 ## Usage